 - The Efficacy of Silicone Gel for the Treatment of Hypertrophic Scars and Keloids

 - A review of four common medicinal plants used to treat eczema

 - Effect of topical application of virgin coconut oil on skin components and antioxidant status during dermal wound healing in young rats

-- Striae gravidarum: Risk factors
+- Striae gravidarum: Risk factors prevention and management

 - The ability of onion extract gel to improve the cosmetic appearance of postsurgical scars